FelixAburto/Detection-Engineering/README.md

 <b>About Rule:</b>

-Next we are going to fill out the About Rule section.
-We are going to name the alert "Reverse Shell Detected - Machine Quarantined" and enter in a description for the rule.
-Set the "Default severity" to "High" then click on "Advance Settings".
-Scroll down to until you see "MITRE ATT&CK threats" and select the option for "Command & Control" for the technique
+Next, we need to complete the "About Rule" section.
+Name the alert "Reverse Shell Detected - Machine Quarantined" and provide a description for the rule.
+Set the "Default severity" to "High."
+Then, click on "Advanced Settings."
+Scroll down to find "MITRE ATT&CK threats" and select the option for "Command & Control" as the tactic.
+For the technique, choose "Remote Access Tools".

 <p align="center">
 <img src="https://i.imgur.com/P1JFirJ.png" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>